DevGuy128/ritzy/README.md

 # WHFB
-Ritzy is a JS game engine.
-It should be finished by 2020.
+WHFB is a simulator of Warhammer Fantasy.